mescedia/vsearchd/README.md

-<h2>vsearchd - a focused web-crawler for vertical search engines</h2>
+<h2>vsearchd - a focused web-crawler</h2>

 project website: https://www.vsearchd.org (comming up next)

-vsearchd is a high configurable, extensible and programmable web-crawler serving multiple backends.
+vsearchd is an extensible and highly customizable web-crawler serving multiple backends.

-It represents the base of a <b>vertical search engine</b>.
+It represents the base of a vertical search engine.

 To build: